apache/incubator-resilientdb/README.md

 ### Quick Facts about Version 1.0 of ResilientDB
 1. ResilientDB supports a **Dockerized** implementation, which allows to specify the number of clients and replicas.
 2. **PBFT** [Castro and Liskov, 1998] protocol is used to achieve consensus among the replicas.
-3. At present, clients only send YCSB transactions for processing.
-4. ResilientDB expects minimum **3f+1** replicas, where **f** is the maximum number of byzantine (or malicious) replicas.
+3. ResilientDB expects minimum **3f+1** replicas, where **f** is the maximum number of byzantine (or malicious) replicas.
+4. ReslientDB designates one of its replicas as the **primary** (replicas with identifier **0**), which is also responsible for initiating the consensus.
+5. At present, each client only sends YCSB-style transactions for processing, to the primary.